skip to main content

 How can I watch the NWSL without Paramount+?

-As of the 2025 season, most NWSL games are available on channels and services other than Paramount+.
-You can even stream several matches for free on ION and NWSL+.
+As of the 2026 season, most NWSL games are available on channels and services other than Paramount+.
+You can even stream several matches for free on ION, NWSL+, and Victory+.

 Is the NWSL Challenge Cup on TV?

-Yes, you can stream the NWSL Challenge Cup on TV with an Amazon Prime Video subscription.
-Unlike its first edition, the Challenge Cup is now a single match between last year’s NWSL Shield and NWSL Cup winners.
+Yes, you can watch the 2026 NWSL Challenge Cup exclusively on Amazon Prime Video.
+Now formatted as a single match between last year's NWSL Shield and NWSL Championship winners, this mid-season showcase will stream live on Friday, June 26.

 How can I watch women's soccer without cable?

-You can watch women’s soccer without cable across various streaming services.
+You can watch women's soccer without cable across various streaming services.
 Live TV streaming services like Fubo, Hulu + Live TV, and YouTube TV include channels that air NWSL and USWNT games.
-Other services like ESPN+, B/R Sports on Max, Paramount+, and Peacock also carry women’s soccer.
+Other services like ESPN Unlimited, HBO Max, Paramount+, and Peacock Premium also carry women's soccer.

 Can I watch women's soccer on Peacock?